 - cerebral palsy

-- achalasia (a condition in which the muscle separating the oesophagus from the stomach doesn’t work properly)
+- achalasia (a condition affecting the oesophagus (the food pipe) that prevents food from entering the stomach properly)

 Muscle problems of the face or neck, or spasms of the oesophagus, can cause problems with swallowing.